jarped/deegreePostgis/ReadMe.md

 # Limitations

-As per this version the naming of the containers prevents us from spinnig up more than one instance of these containers.

-See issue #4
+As per this version the naming the containers prevents us from spinnig up more than one instance per combination of epsg and dataset.
+See issue #4 for info about any solutions to this:

 https://github.com/jarped/deegreePostgis/issues/4